How to Run an In-Depth Win/Loss Analysis for RFPs

 As it happens, two other metrics indicate whether your RFP process is a revenue-generating machine—or a rewards roadblock:

 Participation Rate (a.k.a Submission Rate)

-Your participation rate is the percent of RFPs you respond to vs. received.
+Your participation rate is the percentage of RFPs you respond to vs. received.
 This metric indicates whether your go/no-go decision criterion is on the right track—when you compare it to your win rate.
 For example, if you have a high participation rate but a low win rate, you may need to be more selective (responding to more RFPs isn’t always merrier).

 Shortlist Rate (a.k.a Advancement Rate)

-Your shortlist rate is the percent of RFP responses you’ve submitted that the buyers have shortlisted.
-This metric reflects more accurately on RFP quality than win rate alone.
+Your shortlist rate is the percentage of RFP responses you’ve submitted that the buyers have shortlisted.
+This metric reflects more accurately on RFP quality than the win rate alone.
 That’s because the buyer selected your company to move on to the next stage (typically a finalist presentation) simply by reading your proposal.
 A high shortlist rate is well-earned. 👏

 Tracking this data over time and comparing it to industry benchmarks (in the table below) will help you identify where to make some RFP-altering improvements to win more.